GaurangTandon/ProKeys/README.md

 11. **Sync/Local storage** - Use whichever you prefer.

 ## Libraries/Code sources
-Except for the feather-weight open-source QuillJS rich text editor, I only utilized vanilla JS for super performce and less app size.
+Except for the feather-weight open-source QuillJS rich text editor, I only utilized vanilla JS for super performance and less app size.
 Also Eric Meyer's CSS reset stylesheet - public domain - has been used with modifications.

-##Technical details
+## Technical details
 Are shared on [here](http://electricweb.org/chrome-extension-tutorial-snippets) in a long, three post series.
 In brief: this extension uses content scripts which are injected into every page and (what follows is for the snippet functionality only) every time the user presses the hotkey, a check is made for the preceding text, which if matches the name of any of the snippets, is substituted with the snippet body.
 A subsequent test for placeholders is made as well.

 ## Contribute